kevin137/kisa/SLTA_notes_Class03.md

  course to denote infinite objects)

-We love this model because instead of thinking about the function you can think about the sum of vectors and do all the stuff you do for vectors.
+We love this model because instead of thinking about the functions you can think about of vectors and do all the stuff you do for vectors.
 It's clearly a linear space,
-It clearly has an inner product, a norm, a distance, everything you want
+it clearly has an inner product, a norm, a distance, everything you want.
 You can talk about orthogonality and basically every problem we're going to discuss is going to become essentially a linear algebra or calculus problem.

-With this choice in mind the least squares problem becomes:
+With this choice in mind the least squares problem (using square loss function) becomes the following
+minimization:

 >              min   (1/n)·( ∑i=1:n (yᵢ - wᵀxᵢ)² )
 >             w ∈ ℝᵈ

-> We don't introduce the offset, it's very easy to plug it
-> back in and in high dimension, it really doesn't matter
+We don't introduce the offset, it's very easy to plug it back in and in high dimension, it really doesn't matter too much.
-> too much.

-This problem is very related to linear algegra, so it's very useful to rewrite it in linear algebra notation:
+This problem is very related to linear algegra, so it's very useful to rewrite in linear algebra notation:

->          ^Xₙₓᵈ = ( x₁ … xₙ )ᵀ
+>          ^Xₙₓᵈ = ( [x rowᵈ]₁ … [x rowᵈ]ₙ )ᵀ
 >          ^yₙₓ₁ = ( y₁ … yₙ )ᵀ

-Now we can rewrite the problem as a quadratic residual:
+Now we can rewrite the problem as the minimziation of this  quadratic residual:

->              min   (1/n)·( ∑i=1:n ∥^Xw - ^y)∥² )
+>              min   (1/n)·( ∑i=1:n ∥^Xw - ^Y)∥² )
 >             w ∈ ℝᵈ

 The story until now was a learning-related story, now it